AmeerTaweel/za-zombie/README.md

 ## Installation

 Install using [Nix](https://nixos.wiki/wiki/Nix_package_manager).
-This flake provides a derivation for `za-zombie`.
+This flake provides a derivation and an overlay for `za-zombie`.

 ## Usage